 Students, faculty, and staff participate in a weekly chapel service.
 Chapel is an important aspect of GCD life.
 It affords students the opportunity to come together, listen to short devotional messages, and pray for each other.

 Chapel services occur each Monday (except holidays), 9:00am – 10:00am, on the second floor of the Education Building.
-Some of our previous chapel messages are available online.

 (image obtained on flickr by Ryk Neethling)